Acne LED Treatments At A Glance

 Acne phototherapy is ideal for pregnant patients, breastfeeding mums, and patients who cannot tolerate oral medications.
 To commence on this treatment, book with our team of nurses, dermal therapists or medical dermatologists.

 Disclaimer: I do not manage acne as this is a medical condition.
-My colleagues at Clinic Cutis can help you.
+My colleagues at Cutis Dermatology can help you.

 Join the conversation